Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data: Method

 \subsection{Proposed Method: Gap-K\%}

-Building on the insight that training data exhibits minimal divergence between the top-1 prediction and the target token, we propose \textbf{Gap-K\%}, a method designed to quantify this gap while accounting for sequential dependencies.
+Building on the insight that training data exhibits minimal top-1 prediction gaps, we propose \textbf{Gap-K\%}, a method that quantifies this gap while accounting for sequential dependencies.

-\paragraph{Top-1 gap scoring.} First, we measure the token-level divergence.
+\paragraph{Top-1 gap scoring.} First, we measure the token-level gap.
 For each token $x_t$, we compute the difference between its log probability and the maximum log probability over the vocabulary (\textit{i.e.}, the top-1 prediction).
 To account for the varying sharpness of the output distribution (\textit{e.g.}, flat vs. peaked distributions), we normalize this difference by the standard deviation $\sigma_t$ of the log probabilities, similar to Min-K\%++:

-Here, $g_t$ is always \textit{non-positive}; a value close to 0 indicates that the target token $x_t$ has a log probability close to that of the top-1 prediction (highly likely for training data), while a large negative value indicates a significant divergence (likely for non-training data).
+Here, $g_t$ is always \textit{non-positive}; a value close to 0 indicates that the target token $x_t$ has a log probability close to that of the top-1 prediction, while a large negative value indicates a large gap between the target token and the top-1 prediction (likely for non-training data).

 \paragraph{Sequential smoothing.} Membership signals in LLMs are rarely isolated to a single token; they often span phrases or sentences, exhibiting sequential consistency due to the memorization of continuous text segments.
 To capture this local correlation and mitigate token-level fluctuations, we apply a sliding window of size $w$ over the gap scores: